Allowing Space to Grieve the Childhood Loss of the Authentic Self

+The greatest loss we will ever experience is the loss of the authentic self in childhood.
 It is a loss that severs us from our life force and essence.

+This loss of the authentic self is a disenfranchised grief arising from a loss that has not been recognised or mourned.
 It is a hidden sorrow that can remain buried in the shadow of the unconscious mind.

-The Drama of the Gifted Child, Alice Miller speaks to how this profound loss emerges from an absence of emotional validation and understanding throughout childhood.
-Miller describes how
+In The Drama of the Gifted Child, Alice Miller speaks to how this profound loss emerges from an absence of emotional validation and understanding throughout childhood.
+Miller describes how people survive the emotional abuse of childhood through the ‘gift’ of their bodies numbing that pain.

-freeze response when there is no way to escape the frightening situation, as a way of protecting us from feeling the intensity of emotional and physical pain.
+The body automatically goes into a freeze response when there is no way to escape the frightening situation, as a way of protecting us from feeling the intensity of emotional and physical pain.
 Our bodies respond in the same way to an emotional threat as it does to a physical threat.

 The childhood experience of emotional abandonment is paralleled to the psychological death of a parent.
-The rejection of emotional expression throughout childhood is a deep empathic failure which can lead to
+The rejection of emotional expression throughout childhood is a deep empathic failure which can lead to developmental trauma.

 I invite you to pause throughout reading this article and place your hand on your heart to allow space to be with any tender parts, emotions and sensations that are arising.